eisbetterthanpi/linux_server/README.md

 # linux_server
+how to set up a virtual machine(vm) instance on the cloud that is for free forever and fun stuff to use it for

-## google cloud vm instance
+## Google cloud vm instance
 [free conditions](https://cloud.google.com/free)

 [guide](https://medium.com/@hbmy289/how-to-set-up-a-free-micro-vps-on-google-cloud-platform-bddee893ac09)

 [video](https://youtu.be/f56PG7QxjFI)

-E2
+e2-micro

-central-1a iowa
+us-central1-a iowa

-careful do not select windows os liscencing fee
+careful, do not select windows os as there will be a liscencing fee

 ubuntu lts 20